CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Network-Layer-Protocols/Monitor-the-OSPF-Service.md

 With NetQ, you can monitor OSPF performance across the network:

-- Network Services|All OSPF Sessions
+- Network Services/All OSPF Sessions
     - Small: view number of nodes running OSPF service and number and distribution of alarms
     - Medium: view number and distribution of nodes running OSPF service, total sessions, unestablished sessions, and alarms
     - Large: view number and distribution of nodes running OSPF service, total sessions, unestablished sessions, and alarms, switches with the most established sessions/alarms